AntaresSimulatorTeam/antares-doc/docs/tutorials/create-variant.md

 !!! tip
     You can create a variant of a variant and so on!

+!!! note
+    Each variant has its own study ID.

 ## Variant manager and command history

 Variants are defined by the collection of commands which change it from the parent study.​